dermotduffy/frigate-hass-card/docs/configuration/profiles.md

 For low end devices, the `low-performance` profile will adjust card defaults to attempt to increase performance.

-Principles used in the selection of options set by `low-profile` profile mode:
+Principles used in the selection of options set by `low-performance` profile mode:

 - Get 'out of the box' performance similar to the basic "Home Assistant Picture Glance" card.
 - Do not break the visual aesthetic of the card.